Morris School District

-In addition to its PreK-12 program, the Morris School District operates a Community School that offers an extensive adult school curriculum.
+In addition to its PreK–12 program, the Morris School District operates a Community School that offers an extensive adult school curriculum.
 The Community School also provides a before and after-school childcare program, Sunrise Sunset, for Morris School District children of busy parents.
-Housed in each of the District's elementary schools, Sunrise Sunset offers a supervised environment in which boys and girls can work and play before and after school.
+Housed in each of the district's elementary schools, Sunrise Sunset offers a supervised environment in which boys and girls can work and play before and after school.
 The Community School's summer program, Summer Plus, provides children with a local alternative to summer camp.

 History

 Two schools are known to have operated in near the Green in Morristown in the 18th century.
-One was in use from 1732–1767; the other, known as the "Steeple School," stood from 1767 - 1799.
+One was in use from 1732–1767; the other, known as the "Steeple School," stood from 1767 until 1799.

 From the early to mid-19th century, local schools included the Franklin Street, Bridge Street, Mt.
 Kemble, and Washington Valley Schools.

 The Maple Avenue School opened in 1869 on land donated by George T. Cobb.

 An early, 18th century school, located three miles west of Morristown was described as follows: "The building was constructed of logs, and instead of glass window, sheep skins were stretched over apertures made by sawing off an occasional log.

 In 1971, the district was regionalized under an order by the New Jersey Supreme Court that combined the two separate pre-existing districts, which ruled that the Commissioner of the New Jersey Department of Education can cross district lines only for desegregation purposes.
 The decision found that Morristown and the surrounding Morris Township constituted a "single community without visible or factually significant boundary separations" but that de facto segregation existed because Morristown had a substantial black population while the surrounding township did not.
 By pairing schools across the two municipalities in the merged district, the district could keep a black population at about 20% of enrollment in each elementary school.

 In May 1974, the Harding Township School District was given permission by the State Commissioner of Education to end their sending / receiving relationship with the Morris School District and begin sending their students to Madison High School starting with the 1975-76 school year, ruling that the withdrawal of the mostly white students from Harding Township would not "cause a disproportionate change in the racial composition of Morristown High School".

-On August 14 2019, former Sussex Avenue School principal Peter Frazzano was found guilty by Craig Carpenito the then United States Attorney For The District Of New Jersey for stealing $2.7 million from the district's health insurance plan.
-Frazzano will serve 10 years in a US Federal prison for this crime.